Jynx-App/Jynx/Jynx.Abstractions/README.md

-This project contains code related to Interfaces and Entities
+This project contains code related to Interfaces, Entities, and Exceptions